epartipilo/tree-chart-sitemap/README.md

 ### How to generate the chart
 1. Use [this](https://gist.github.com/epartipilo/eb112349ded169b309b55182b968004b) snippet to get the JSON file of your Angular ui-state from the browser developer console while running the application
 1. Modify the already existing JSON structure on the _index.html_ file.
 Note that actually we have three nodes (Angular, Vue, Progress)
+1. Just open the _index.html_ on any browser

 ### Nice to have